· · · · · · ·

 Europeans also travel with their babies and kids more often than Americans.
 That means that when they call for priority boarding for families it means at least 40 people are boarding with you.
 I remember one time on a flight from Rome to Boston pretty much every single family had a baby or toddler with them.

-Also, if you need to reach your plane from the gate by bus, which is super common in Europe, forget about any priority.
-You’ll be able to get into the bus first, but then everyone will push out to the plane – unless you have your stroller folded and ready to move forward with determination you’re probably going to be the last on the plane (this is why you need a lightweight travel stroller to take on board, not to leave at the gate).
+Also, if you need to reach your plane from the gate by bus (which is super common in Europe) forget about any priority.
+You’ll be able to get onto the bus first, but then everyone will push out to the plane.
+Unless you have your stroller folded and ready to move forward with determination you’re probably going to be the last on the plane (this is why you need a lightweight travel stroller to take on board, not to leave at the gate).

 Most airports in Europe have a special family lane for security, but it doesn’t do much.
-You often end up in the same line as everyone else after skipping like 5 people in front of you.
+You often end up in the same line as everyone else after skipping a few people in front of you.
 In my experience families naturally move slower through security, so I tend to rather stand behind single travelers so the line moves quickly.

 I’ve had good or bad experiences when going through security, but let me tell you one thing – even at the same airport the rules could be different depending on the day.

-One day you’ll be able to roll your baby through the x-ray in the stroller, the other time you need to take your baby out.
-One day you have to fold the stroller and put it on a screening belt, another time they want you to give it to them to swab it.
+One day you’ll be able to roll your baby through the X-ray in the stroller, the other time you need to take your baby out.
+One day you have to fold the stroller and put it on a screening belt, another time they want you to swab it.
 There’s no one set of rules anywhere.

-One thing is always clear though: even if your baby is fast asleep in your baby carrier you cannot walk through the x-ray machine with him in a carrier.
-You’ll be forced to take the baby out, hence why I think baby carriers for airports are pretty useless.
+One thing is always clear though: even if your baby is fast asleep in your baby carrier you cannot walk through the X-ray machine with him in a carrier.
+The same things happens during take-off and landing and in case of turbulences, as you need to put the seatbelt on your baby.
+You’ll be forced to take the baby out, hence why I think baby carriers for airports aren’t always great.

 priority boarding baby